ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 [^json-pointer-missing]:
     Insert reference to section where the relationship is detailed.
     The purposes of the two syntaxes are different.
-    Pointer is for isolating a single location within a document.
+    Pointer is for isolating a single location within a JSON document.
     Path is a query syntax that can also be used to pull multiple locations.